prittoruban/prittoruban/README.md

 ## 💭 Philosophy

 > "The best code is no code at all.
-Every line of code you write is code that needs to be tested, documented and maintained." - *Jeff Atwood*
+Every line of code you write is code that needs to be tested, documented, and maintained." – *Jeff Atwood*

-- I love tech, all the systems and innovations in place in order to make a computer tick, I love learning about them.
+- I love tech — all the systems and innovations that make a computer tick fascinate me, and I’m always eager to learn more.
-- <ins>Backend Dev.</ins> I find coding them to be so incredibly fullfilling.
+- <ins>Backend Dev.</ins> Coding backend systems is incredibly fulfilling for me.
-- <ins>DevOps</ins> and Cloud is something I'm not very proficient in but constantly learning and improving.
+- <ins>DevOps</ins> and Cloud are areas I’m constantly learning and improving in, even if I’m not an expert yet.
-- I do <ins>CyberSec</ins> for fun.
-CTFs is something I do in my free time.
+- <ins>CyberSec</ins> is my playground — I enjoy solving CTFs and experimenting with security challenges in my free time.
-- I can also do Frontend in React and Next but CSS is something I don't enjoy doing.
+- I also do Frontend with React and Next.js, not compromising on functionality though.
-- Would love to colloborate on projects!
-Feel free to reach out to me.
-- Also love linux but also love windows so Duel boot and VM is my best friend.
-- If you don't find me coding, I'm probably in gym <br>
+- I love Linux, Windows, dual-booting, running VMs, and WSL — having the flexibility of all environments is my comfort zone.
+- When I’m not coding, you’ll probably find me at the gym or playing chess.

 <!---
 <img height="50" width="100%" src="https://github.com/PrittoRuban/PrittoRuban/blob/main/img/divider.gif">